gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 For our purposes, with a namespace of `gravitational` and a provider name of `teleport`, the `versions` index file will be located at `/registry/gravitational/teleport/versions`

-This is the only object in the repository that need modification as part of normal use.
+This is the only object in the registry that needs modification as part of normal use.

 The `download` metadata for each version/OS/architecture triple is stored